 If you have a large rotator cuff tear that has caused a particularly severe form of arthritis, a conventional shoulder replacement procedure may not be the best option for you.
 In these cases, Brent J. Morris, MD, may recommend reverse shoulder replacement instead.
 This procedure can effectively relieve your pain and restore function to your shoulder.
-To make an appointment, call Dr. Morris’ Lexington, KY office or book using the online scheduling tool.
+To make an appointment, call Dr. Morris’ Lexington, KY office.

 Reverse shoulder replacement is an alternative to a conventional shoulder replacement surgery.
 Dr. Morris may recommend this procedure if you have cuff tear arthropathy, which is a complex form of shoulder arthritis that develops after a large rotator cuff tear.